b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 </div><br>

 With the raw data transformed, our observations are no longer individual events but indivual accounts spanning the period November 2015 to January 2017.
 Our data set has 16,607 accounts and 581 features.
 290 of these represent counts of various combinations of web events and URLs grouped by account.
-Next there are two aggregated features - the total number of distinct cookies associated with the account, and the sum total of all Internet sessions linked to that account.There are also 151 features that represent counts of page view events linked to IP addresses within a certain country (e.g. a count of page views from China, a count of page views from France, and so forth).
+Next there are two aggregated features - the total number of distinct cookies associated with the account, and the sum total of all Internet sessions linked to that account.There are also 151 features that represent counts of page view events linked to IP addresses within a certain country (e.g. a count of page views from China, a count of page views from France, and so forth). <br><br>

 46 of the features represent counts of page views coming from a specific marketing medium ('mkt medium').
 Recall that 'mkt medium' is the type of traffic.
 Examples include ‘partner link,' 'adroll,' or 'appstore.'
 The ‘mkt medium’ subset of features is followed by 86 features that correspond to Snowplow’s 'mkt source' field. 'mkt source' designates the company / website where the traffic came from.
 Examples from this subset of the feature space include counts of page views from Google.com ('mkt source google com') and Squarespace ('mkt source square').
 There are two additional feature:'mobile pageviews' and 'non-mobile pageviews' that represent counts of page views that took place on mobile versus non mobile devices.
 I have also included an additional feature derived from these two - the share of page views that took place on a mobile device.<br>